 Why You Should Trust Us

-Our lead reviewer, Kat Elliott, has always harbored great admiration toward music.
-She has being playing music for over a decade, spending the last three and a half years with a focus on the ukulele.
-She makes frequent on stage appearances in her city's open mic nights, where she plays a variety of instruments and also loves to sing.
+Our lead reviewer, Kat Elliott, has always harbored great admiration for music.
+She has been playing music for over a decade, spending the last three and a half years with a focus on the ukulele.
+She makes frequent on-stage appearances in her city's open mic nights, where she plays a variety of instruments and also loves to sing.
 She also gigs at local bars and breweries.
 She flat-out loves to play music.
 Her profound love of the small four-string instrument was discovered when she was undergoing extensive recovery from a knee injury.
-The portability and ease of use that the uke has to offer were what drew her in but it didn't take long to realize the blissful sounds that emanated from the happy little instrument would make it a lifelong companion.
-Kat owns multiple soprano and concert size ukuleles, an acoustic-electric model for amplified, on-stage performances, and a banjo uke.
+The portability and ease of use that the uke has to offer were what drew her in, but it didn't take long to realize the blissful sounds that emanated from the happy little instrument would make it a lifelong companion.
+Kat owns multiple soprano and concert-size ukuleles, an acoustic-electric model for amplified, on-stage performances, and a banjo uke.

 Analysis and Test Results

-Straight out of the box, we thoroughly inspect all models for build quality and construction.
-We look for dings, dents, or scratches that might have happened during construction or shipping.
-We made sure there were no cracks or defects in the body or neck that would hinder its sound before we put finger to fret.
-If the neck of the instrument is made from solid wood it can easily dry out from exposure to the elements and can cause the frets to protrude from the neck and become sharp.
+Straight out of the box, we thoroughly inspect all models for construction and build quality.
+We look for dents, dings, or scratches that might have happened during shipping or construction.
+Before we put finger to fret, we made sure there were no defects or cracks in each instrument's neck or body that might hinder its sound.
+If the neck of the instrument is made from solid wood, it can easily dry out from exposure to the elements and can cause the frets to protrude from the neck and become sharp.
 An easy way to check for this defect was to run our fingers along the neck next to the fretboard and see if we could feel any sharp edges coming from the frets.
 We made sure to look for this before and during use.

-The Lohanu LU-C is thoughtfully constructed and earns top marks in build quality for its arched back, this is something you normally see on higher priced instruments.
+The Lohanu LU-C is thoughtfully constructed and earns top marks in build quality for its arched back.
+This is something you typically see on higher-priced instruments.
 The arch gives it a resonating and pleasant tone when strummed.
-We also loved the easy to see dot inlays on the Rosewood fingerboard, this is a great addition for those just learning to play.
+We also loved the easy-to-see dot inlays on the Rosewood fingerboard, a great addition for those just learning to play.

-One major variable in quality is what the instrument is made out of.
-We took note of what type of materials each one was constructed of.
-This can range from solid wood, laminate, plastic, or a mixture of all three.
-For the Enya model, this even meant a carbon fiber composite polycarbonate build.
-The type of wood more often than not determines the look and sound of the instrument and can largely influence the price tag, too.
-There are many pros and cons to each, but most manufacturers producing beginner ukuleles look to combine the more expensive solid woods with a laminate for a marriage of pricepoint and reasonable quality.
+One major variable in quality is construction materials, which can range from solid wood, laminate, plastic, or a mixture of all three.
+For the Enya model, this meant a carbon fiber composite polycarbonate build.
+More often than not, the type of wood determines the instrument's look and sound (and can largely influence the price tag, too).
+There are many pros and cons to each, but most manufacturers producing beginner ukuleles look to combine the more expensive solid woods with a laminate for a marriage of price point and reasonable quality.

-How fun and easy the instruments are to play is what we chose to mainly focus on for playability.
+For playability, we chose to focus on how fun and easy the instruments are to play.
 Comfort and how well it holds its tune over time are also a focal point in this metric.
-Ukuleles come in four general sizes, soprano, concert, tenor, and baritone.
+Ukuleles come in four general sizes: soprano, concert, tenor, and baritone.
 Most of our testers find the concert size easier to play than the smaller soprano ukuleles.
 If you have large hands, we recommend avoiding the smaller soprano ukuleles because the frets are closer together, making for a tighter squeeze when playing chords.
-Concert and larger sizes have more space between frets on the fretboard, which makes them easier to play for larger hands.
+Concert and larger sizes have more space between frets on the fretboard, making them easier to play for larger hands.
 The body shape can also affect how the uke feels in hand.
 All the models we tested are a classic figure 8 shape, some with a few variations on this design.

-If you are on the more intermediate level of play the Ibanez UEW5S has a c-shaped cutaway on the neck making it easier to access and play the frets higher on the neck for when you are in the mood for some funky solos.
-If you find yourself just beginning your musical uke endeavor the Donner DUC-1 offers a wide fretboard and easy to see guides for chords and finger placement that make this an excellent choice for a beginner kit, especially for those with larger fingers.
+If you are on the more intermediate level of play, the Ibanez UEW5S has a c-shaped cutaway on the neck, which makes it easier to access and play the frets higher on the neck when you are in the mood for some funky solos.
+If you're just beginning your musical uke endeavor, the Donner DUC-1 offers a wide fretboard and highly visible guides for chords and finger placement that make this an excellent choice for a beginner kit — especially for those with larger fingers.

-We were impressed with the resonating and vibrant tone of the Enya Nova U Carbon being that is constructed out of a polycarbonate/carbon fiber blend instead of the usual laminate or solid wood that the other models tested were made out of.
-The Enya also features a unique soundhole design that added to its chime-y and upbeat sound.
-We expected this plastic model to be an abomination when it comes to sound, but we were immediately convinced otherwise.
-The tone is not best in class, a spot held by solid wood models, but it's very acceptable.
+We were impressed with the resonating and vibrant tone of the Enya Nova U Concert.
+Instead of the usual laminate or solid wood that the other models tested were made with, the Enya utilizes a polycarbonate/carbon fiber blend.
+It also features a unique soundhole design that added to its upbeat and chime-y sound.
+We expected this plastic model to be an abomination, sound-wise, but we were pleasantly surprised by it.
+The tone is not the best in its class — a spot held by solid wood models — but it's very acceptable.

 Another focus for testing tone is intonation.
-This refers to the ability for a stringed instrument to play in tune, not just when the strings are plucked "open," but also when fretted anywhere along the neck.
+This refers to the ability of a stringed instrument to play in tune, not just when the strings are plucked "open," but also when fretted anywhere along the neck.
 Bad intonation will basically mean that your uke won't play in tune even if your strings are tuned perfectly.
-A low-quality instrument will often play in tune on the lower frets but will lose intonation as you move up the fretboard in the higher frets, which inhibits advancement into more complex chord fingerings and solos.
-We tested each one side by side for tone comparison while playing a multitude of songs that incorporated fingerpicking as well as a variety of different strumming patterns.
-Through this process we were able to determine different tones with each model.
+A low-quality instrument will often play in tune on the lower frets but will lose intonation as you move up the fretboard in the higher frets, inhibiting advancement into more complex chord fingerings and solos.
+We tested each side by side for tone comparison while playing a multitude of songs that incorporated fingerpicking and a variety of different strumming patterns.
+Through this process, we were able to determine different tones with each model.
 Among the models we tested, price and quality tone are directly correlated.
 The best models in terms of tone are the Ibanez UEW5S, Oscar Schmidt OU5, Kala Satin Mahogany Concert, and Cordoba 15SM, which also pull some of the highest price tags among ukes reviewed here.

 Accessories & Extras

-Taking on a new musical endeavor can seem overwhelming, but there are a few things that can make it a much easier process, for instance, accessories & extras.
+Taking on a new musical endeavor can seem overwhelming, but a few things can make it a much easier process — for instance, accessories & extras.
 All of the starter kits we tested include a plethora of useful accessories.
 This makes it very easy to start playing right when you receive your instrument.
-We made sure to spend time with each beginner kit using and adjusting the straps, gig bags, tuners, cleaning cloths, and a variety of other tidbits they came with.
-In order to keep everything equal across the board, we used an industry-standard tuner to compare the ones included with the kits to see if there were any discrepancies.
-Having a good tuner is crucial since it takes a while for your strings to adjust and hold their tune.
-This is something you will most likely be using every time you play your ukulele.
-Although many of our testers didn't find the straps to be very useful since most are rather small and very light, but that complies with user preference and having the option to use one is always a nice added benefit.
+We made sure to spend time with each beginner kit using and adjusting the straps, gig bags, tuners, cleaning cloths, and various other tidbits they included.
+To keep everything equal across the board, we used an industry-standard tuner to compare the ones included with the kits to see if there were any discrepancies.
+Since it takes a while for your strings to adjust and hold their tune, having a good tuner is crucial.
+It is something you will most likely be using every time you play your ukulele.
+Although many of our testers didn't find the straps to be very useful since most are rather small and very light, having the option to use one is always a nice added benefit.

 Our favorite kit for beginners is the Lohanu LU-C Concert Bundle because it contains all the accessories and extras you need to get going on your new instrument, such as the extremely useful clip-on tuner (it assesses pitch by sensing vibrations traveling through the instrument), the extra set of strings, two plastic and one leather pick, a strap, and even video lessons.
 If you opt for a different beginner kit without video lessons, it's helpful to know that you can find free video lessons readily online, too, so we wouldn't get too hung up there.
 The only bummer with the Lohanu is that the case isn't well padded to handle frequent travel.
 If you are looking for a decent all-around beginner kit that also includes a highly padded gig bag, the Ranch Guitar Concert Kit is a great choice.
 The Oscar Schmidt OU5 is a higher-end uke kit that also includes a decent carrying case and some highly useful instructional resources.

 If you have been contemplating learning to play a musical instrument, a ukulele is an excellent place to start.
 Being highly portable and one of the easiest stringed instruments to play, you will be making a solid investment in your musical future.
-Whether you are looking to buy your first one or simply looking to upgrade, we understand that the decision can be difficult with so many options on the market.
+Whether you are looking to buy your first one or simply looking to upgrade, with so many options on the market, we understand that the decision can be difficult.
 We hope that our review gives you a better understanding of what different brands and kits have to offer to steer you in the right direction.